 Objective • Sig ikely nifica ffects nt Ratio nale 17.
-Col mmercial assets Mod+ve This policy promotes decentralised energy and heat networks in 'majo business developments' or where viable onsite low or zero carbon energy is to meet 20% of predicted energy demand.
-This policy would have the potential to encourage regional assets to reflect wider new while not compromising their own development were it not for Policy exempt the regional assets from the Local Plan policies. jor e not ed ild eeds n 16.
-Ho using Mod-ve seeking h Sustaina also to be networks upon hou However Standard additional factors of nigher level ble Homes e applied for such that it using provis the 2016 Z I for new ho the costs which be applied in standards of Viability tes or decentralis negative effection are unliked for Carbon temps will position the unless other mact on the sing schemes ets are ed cts ely.
-Local 6 Unlikely 1 Direct 6 Positive 9 Maj +ve 3 District 5 Potential 6 Indirect 5 Negative 2 Mod+ve 2 Regional 1 Likely 3 Cumul 1 Min+ve 4 National 0 Definite 2 Neutral 10 Min-ve 1 Mod-ve 1 Maj -ve 0
+Col mmercial assets М od+ve , This policy promotes decentralised energy and heat networks in 'major business developments' or where not viable onsite low or zero carbon energy is to meet 20% of predicted energy demand.
+This policy would have the potential to encourage regional assets to reflect wider needs while not compromising their own development were it not for Policy 1 to exempt the regional assets from the Local Plan policies. jor e not ed ild eeds n y 1 to 16.
+Ho using M lod-ve A viability test is to be applied in seeking higher level standards of the Sustainable Homes.
+Viability tests at also to be applied for decentralised networks such that negative effects upon housing provision are unlikely.
+However the 2016 Zero Carbon Standard for new homes will pose additional costs which unless other factors change will impact on the viability of new housing schemes. ets are ed cts ely. e Local 6 Unlikely 1 Direct 6 Positive 9 Maj +ve 3 District 5 Potential 6 Indirect 5 Negative 2 Mod+ve 2 Regional 1 Likely 3 Cumul 1 Min+ve 4 National 0 Definite 2 Neutral 10 Min-ve 1 Mod-ve 1 Maj -ve 0